AndrasKovacs/staged/rts/RegionGraph3.md

   improve locality and to shrink runtime objects.
 - We use per-datatype GC routines that exploit static information about regions.

+In a nutshell: regions are used purely to improve memory management performance, without any hard guarantees about lifetimes.
+This makes it possible to smoothly integrate regions into a 2LTT.

+Compare Rust: lifetimes provide hard static guarantee, and they can be used to enforce resource safety more generally, not just for memory allocation.
+But the sub-structural nature of Rust makes it difficult to do type-safe metaprogramming.

 I expand on the design in the following.

 ## Basics